Discover free resources to support you

 • This practice teaches the brain that these sensations are safe to experience.

-• For some people (not all), this connection with the body will put them in touch with habitual patterns of protection that they may have learned in the past; of fight, flight, freeze, appease, or shut down.
+• For some people (not all), this connection with the body will put them in touch with habitual patterns of protection; of fight, flight, freeze, appease, or shut down.
 With our training in Somatic Experiencing, we are able to help people support these patterns so they can move through the body to return to rest and repair

-• As we build the felt capacity to stay open to our bodies present moment experience, stress responses, emotions may arise for some people, but not all.
-Sometimes painful emotions and unmet needs are what our system has been protecting all along.
-If we begin to contact these, it is a sign that the system feels safer to feel and be present.
-Mindfulness, compassion, support, and a slow and safe pace help this process unfold naturally.
+• As we build the felt capacity to stay open to our embodied experience; emotions may arise for some people.
+Sometimes emotions and unmet needs are what our system has been protecting all along.
+Support and and a slow and safe pace help this process unfold so we no longer fear the ebbs and flows of our body.

 Brain retraining and somatic tracking for chronic fatigue recover, chronic pain treatment, anxiety, POTS, and environmental illness recovery